 Titan recognises the need to conduct its business, including investment decisions, in a manner that is responsible to the environment wherever possible.
 Titan does not produce any reportable emissions as the fund management is outsourced to Octopus, with no physical assets or property held by Titan.
-As Titan has no employees or operations, it is not responsible for any direct emissions.
+As the Company has no employees or operations, it is not responsible for any direct emissions.
+Titan is not responsible for direct emissions, but does report on financed emissions.